Ek Hazaaron Mein Meri Behna Hai: Plot

 Two sisters, Jeevika and Manvi live in Rishikesh with their family.
 Jeevika is sweet, righteous and mature, and is a teacher in a neighbouring school.
 Her younger sister, Manvi, fresh out of college, is carefree, rebellious, childish and immature.
-Chandrika, their grandmother receives marriage proposal for Jeevika from Vadheras in Chandigarh.
+Chandrika, their grandmother receives a marriage proposal for Jeevika from the Vadheras in Chandigarh.
 Jeevika loves Dr. Manan, but sides with Chandrika despite her feelings for Manan.

-The Vadheras' sons, Viren and Virat meet Jeevika and Manvi.
-Viren meets Jeevika and falls for her and the two get married.
+The Vadheras' sons, Viren and Virat, meet Jeevika and Manvi.
+Viren meets Jeevika and falls for her and they marry.
 After a series of incidents, Virat and Manvi bond with each other.

 Soon after, Manvi is diagnosed with cancer.
 But she decides not to disclose it to Jeevika or her new family.
-Only Virat comes to know of her sickness.
+Only Virat learns of her sickness.
 Around the same time, Jeevika faces an accident during her stay at Rishikesh.
 Viren asks Manvi to donate her blood, but she refuses leaving Viren furious.
-A confused Virat takes her away from the hospital and confronts her, and breaks their friendship.
+A confused Virat takes her away from the hospital and confronts her, and ends their friendship.
 She is thus forced to reveal to Virat about her condition.

 On the other hand, Viren, unaware of Manvi's illness, forbids her to meet Jeevika and leaves for Chandigarh with his unconscious wife on chartered flight.
 Virat supports Manvi and decides to take her to Chandigarh.
-Troubled, Manvi reaches Chandigarh, and the family, later, Jeevika get to know about her condition.
+Troubled, Manvi reaches Chandigarh, and the family, later, Jeevika learns of her condition.
 Jeevika takes Manvi to Mumbai to further pursue treatment.
 Manvi successfully recovers and in the process, Virat and Manvi grow closer and are engaged.
-Meanwhile, Jeevika gets pregnant.
+Meanwhile, Jeevika becomes pregnant.